xArm-Developer/xArm-CPLUS-SDK/doc/xarm_api_code.md

 ## API Code
 - -12: run blockly app exception
-- -11: convert blockly app to pythen exception
+- -11: convert blockly app to python exception
+- -10: servo does not exist
 - -9: emergency stop
 - -8: out of range
 - -7: joint angle limit
-- -6: cartesian pos limit
+- -6: cartesian position limit
-- -5: revesed, no use
-- -4: command is not exist
+- -4: command does not exist
-- -3: reversed, no use
+- -3: API exception
-- -2: xArm is not ready, may be the motion is not enable or not set state
+- -2: xArm is not ready
-- -1: xArm is disconnect or not connect
+- -1: xArm is disconnected or not connected
 - 0: success
-- 1: there are errors that have not been cleared
+- 1: controller has uncleared errors
-- 2: there are warnings that have not been cleared
+- 2: controller has uncleared warnings
-- 3: get response timeout
+- 3: response timeout
-- 4: tcp reply length error
+- 4: response length error
-- 5: tcp reply number error
+- 5: command number mismatch
-- 6: tcp protocol flag error
+- 6: protocol flag error
-- 7: tcp reply command and send command do not match
-- 8: send command error, may be network exception
+- 7: function mismatch
+- 8: tcp channel unavailable
 - 9: state is not ready to move
-- 10: the result is invalid
+- 10: invalid return data
 - 11: other error
 - 12: parameter error
 - 20: host id error